oppia/oppia-web-developer-docs/Privacy-aware-programming.md

 ### Wipeout and Takeout

 All user data needs to be handled with Wipeout (deletion of user data) and Takeout (export of user data).
-More on this can be found in [Creating and modifying storage models](https://github.com/oppia/oppia/wiki/Creating-and-modifying-storage-models) and [Wipeout Implementation](https://github.com/oppia/oppia/wiki/Wipeout-Implementation).
+More on this can be found in [[Storage models|Storage-models]] and [Wipeout Implementation](https://github.com/oppia/oppia/wiki/Wipeout-Implementation).

 **Important**: Note that if data is stored in external systems (such as Cloud Storage or Firebase), care must be taken to include those storage locations in the Takeout and Wipeout processes.
 Please consult Vojta ([vojtech.jelinek@hey.com](mailto:vojtech.jelinek@hey.com)) if you need advice on this.